 True joy is beyond pleasure and beyond pain.

 True joy is your nature, and this nature can only be touched within (in fact when you touch it, the whole world of form falls away).

-All things external, that are ultimately within the realm of control of a greater power and forces outside of “you” (no matter how much work you do to attract unfulfilling objects to you), are only there for experience, not to become attached to as an illusory part of who you are.
+All things external, that are ultimately within the realm of control of the greater power and forces outside of “you” (no matter how much work you do to attract objects to you), are only there for an experience, not to become attached to as an illusory part of who you are.
 You are not an object or a thing, or an extension of/accessory to one.

 Suffering can only be transcended when you align your physical being with the one and only Truth within you that is untouched, uncorrupted, and unchangeable, and then operate in the world from that space of pure connection and awareness (“pure” meaning untainted by the ignorance and distortions of Maya).

-Let everything else, from your story, to your mood, to your roles in society, dissolve completely as only functional aspects of existing amongst others within the illusion of Maya.
+Let everything else, from your story, to your mood, to your roles in society, dissolve completely as only functional (when neutral/non-destructive) aspects of existing amongst others within the illusion of Maya.

-Always know that only alignment with the True Self sets you free from the bondage of experiencing and seeing suffering in the world while residing in your ever-changing temporary body-mind vessel and in the insanity of societies created through ignorance and distorted ego-animal-attachments and its resulting Karmas (actions that have a cause and effect in the world).
+Always know that only alignment with the True Self sets you free from the bondage of experiencing and/or creating suffering in the world while residing in your ever-changing temporary body-mind vessel and in the insanity of societies created through ignorance and distorted ego-animal-attachments and its resulting Karmas (actions that have a cause and effect in the world).

 No peace can be found in a world such as this, especially for those who are entangled within/with it, not for those who are “oppressors,” “leaders,” money-makers, attention-getters, or anything else.
 Peace is not created in facade; it is uncovered in/by/as the eternal Reality.
 Those who are disconnected from the fundamental Truth of who they are will always suffer and be trapped.
 This is not an opinion, this is a fact.

-Freedom and joy can only be found within you through undistorted connection with the divine expression that is untainted by “ignorance, egoism, attachment, hatred, and [fear/] clinging to bodily life” (Sutra 2.3).
+Freedom, peace, and joy can only be found within you through an undistorted connection with the divine expression that is untainted by “ignorance, egoism, attachment, hatred, and [fear/] clinging to bodily life” (Sutra 2.3).
 There is no use in looking for salvation in a world that is inherently flawed and trapped in continual destruction (this is just the Nature of form).
 Salvation can only be found in the purity of your being (clarity of being reflected from the Source and not of the contamination of “the world,” its agendas, illusions, or ways).